MarynaPotiievska/pets-app-api/readme.md

 ## Usage

 > You can use our server for your App [https://pets-rest-api.onrender.com/]
+> Before using the server in your App, you may want to check what requests you can make:

-> Connect the MongoDB Compass.
+- Connect the MongoDB Compass.
-> Start the Postman agent, enter in to your Workspace, enter http://localhost:3001/api/..., specify the request body and parameters.
+- Start the Postman agent, enter in to your Workspace, enter http://localhost:3001/api/..., specify the request body and parameters.
 Click the send button and get your response.